Academic Catalog

 Fieldwork and Doctoral Capstone Experience

 Fieldwork is an essential part of professional training and is required of all occupational therapy students.
 Students are assigned Level II fieldwork and Doctoral Capstone Experience sites locally, and at locations around the United States, based on a combination of student interest, setting type, and site availability.
-Students can expect that at least some of their placements will be at a distance from home.
 Students are responsible for all fieldwork site related expenses such as health requirements, background checks, and/or drug screenings.
 Students arrange their own housing and travel for fieldwork experiences.

 Level II fieldworks and the Doctoral Capstone Experience are standalone courses in the graduate program and tuition is billed to the student.
 For more information on student expenses, see “Graduate Occupational Therapy" costs under "Graduate Tuition & Fees" on the Tuition and Financial Aid website.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in the relevant ACOTE standard.
 Students must complete all Level II fieldwork and Doctoral Capstone Experience requirements within 30 months from the completion of the academic portion of the curriculum.
 Students who fail to complete Level II fieldwork and the Doctoral Capstone Experience within this time frame are subject to dismissal from the program.